NishithaMNS/Stock-price-prediction-using-LSTM/README.md

-# Stock Price Prediction Web Application using LSTM
+# Stock Price Prediction using LSTM

 This is a web application built using **Flask** and **Keras** to predict stock prices using the **LSTM (Long Short-Term Memory)** deep learning model.
 The model is trained on historical stock price data to predict future stock prices, and the application visualizes the results through interactive **Plotly** charts.